Fans boo as Broncos clinch top seed; what's next for Denver

 Denver shares their 11-win one-score record with Kansas City.
 Patrick Mahomes and company did it just last year, and they played in the Super Bowl.

-Some of the fan pessimism could also come from Denver's inevitable Division Round matchup.
+That aside, some of the fan pessimism could also come from Denver's inevitable Divisional Round matchup.
 The Broncos have to host the winner of the Buffalo Bills and the Jacksonville Jaguars.
-Jacksonville is the only playoff team this year that's undefeated against Denver.
+Jacksonville is the only playoff team this year that's undefeated against Denver in the regular season.
 It was the Broncos' worst loss of the season, just two weeks ago.
 On the other side, it's fair to say no one is chomping at the bit to see Josh Allen in January.

 The 2024 Chiefs came up one win short of the Lombardi Trophy last year.
 Other teams with similar trajectories, like the 2022 Vikings, who match the 2024 Chiefs and 2025 Broncos in one-score victories, have struggled in Postseason play.